symmetriccurve/Interview-questions/Work Flow Questions.md

 ### Do you have a situation where you disagreed with the team ?

+The reasoning behind this question is to understand how do you can take rejections from others and how to react to them, Do you simply quit the job ? or stick along with the wrong decision(in respect to you) and get back to the work.

+A lot of times I witnessed experienced developers argue/debate/disagree over patterns again and again, and prove that how their proposed pattern is much cleaner and easier(in terms of understanding and implementing) than others.

+*A pattern is nothing but a particular way/process to accomplish(code) a thing(feature).
+(This pattern I am talking about is not related to design pattern)*

+Example:
+(if you ask me to start a fire without matches)[https://www.artofmanliness.com/articles/9-ways-to-start-a-fire-without-matches/]
+I can choose above of the above ways, all of which have pros and cons.

+Few other common disagreements are around which libraries/tools to be used if this is the first time the company adopting new tool/library.
+The least discussions happen over naming conventions and folder structures.

+*My Answer:*
+I was involved in a application to upgrade dependency versions to latest and increase the performance of the application, the application was build using older versions react and bower dependencies.
+Few parts of the application used JQuery(the reason the application was slow) and most of it was React.
+I cleaned up the Jquery part and written equivalent re usable react components.
+I also added babel into the project hoping I would convince the other developers on start using latest ES6 features.

+This was a legacy project and major functionalities are coded by one of the very senior developer of the company using available [react v0.14.4](https://github.com/facebook/react/releases?after=v15.0.0) back in 2016 when react was not that popular.

+There were 6 developers( including me ) in the team and I was able to convince all other developers to start using the ES6 features which can cut down code, but the a senior developer disagreed to say that this will add additional unnecessary complexity in to the project and may have obscure implications so we better stick to the ES5.
+It took me a week to have prototypes/presentations on how we can better destructure, use arrow function, spread operators and other features of the ES6, but I terribly failed to convince him that this enhances the developer experience and cuts downs number of lines of code.
+(I brought this up the product owner, but I failed to answer how this brings value to the product since he says developer experience does not count towards the product value)

+I removed the babel integration and sent a PR(Pull Request), he added few comments on the JQuery converted to "ES5 react components", I added the changes accordingly and continued to upgrade the versions and moved all the bower dependencies to npm dependencies.

+A follow up question would be, **How did you feel about this ?** or **How long did you work after this incident ?**
+*My Answer:*
+I think may be he was right, since he build a lot of functionalities of the component, It might be harder for him to switch the gears in an production environment, he would definitely add a cognitive load on some one who have not used ES6 previously.
+I worked over an year with the team and I build a lot of my javascript skills based on the code comments from the very same senior developer. :D

 ---

 ### What are few thing you look for when you code review ?